LINGARAJA-L/AI_Lab_2023-24/Ex.No7CircuitDesign.md

 # Ex.No: 7  Logic Programming –  Logic Circuit Design
+# DATE :
 ### REGISTER NUMBER : 212222040086
 ### AIM:
 To write a logic program to design a circuit like half adder and half subtractor.